EUR RMA

 In accordance with AIP ENR 1.3-1, as published by the German Authorities, aircraft operators are required to submit a Prior Permission Required (PPR) at least three (3) hours in advance if they intend to fly an aircraft over the Nattenheim HMU specifically for RVSM monitoring purposes.

-Advance notifications will help ATC ensure the aircraft can be operated in straight and level flight in the busy and complex nature of the airspace over the HMUs and thereby contribute to an accurate height monitoring measurement.
+Advance notifications will help ATC ensure the aircraft can be operated in straight and level flight in the busy and complex nature of the airspace over the HMU and thereby contribute to an accurate height monitoring measurement.

 Providing the flight produced a successful height monitoring result, confirmation will be available, via the section below, approximately 4 weeks after the flight.